 Yes please.
 You must tell us if your home will be unoccupied for more than 90 consecutive days.

 Other conditions may apply and you’ll find more information about unoccupied properties in your Certificate of Insurance and the PDS.

-A certificate of currency is a document issued by QBE providing evidence of an insurance policy.
+A certificate of currency is a document issued by QBE providing evidence of a current insurance policy.
 It includes details such as the name of the insured(s), the start and end date of the current policy term and the type of cover.
 Request a copy online or call us on 133 723

 Note: A certificate of currency does not contain premium or payment information.